microsoft/bobsql/demos/sqlserver/polybase/sqldatahub/saphana/readme.md

 https://help.sap.com/viewer/e9146b36040844d0b1f309bc8c1ba6ab/2.5.0.0/en-US/321ff67a31f54654af30dad9f82347dc.html

+**Note: You must install the driver on all nodes for the Polybase scale out group and configure them all with the same server and port.
+If you don't install this on the compute nodes you may get intermittent errors when querying the external table because Polybase may redirect your query through a compute node where the driver doesn't exist.**

 The experience was interesting and here our some tips:

 - Run the installer from a powershell or cmd window as Administrator